Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Observational Constraints

 \end{itemize}

-\textbf{Observational Constraints.-}
+\section{Observational Constraints}

-\begin{itemize} \item Background level: The EoS proposal set a formulation that can be systematically implemented in several surveys to test for alternative theories of gravity.
-Therefore, we can find the best fits values for the free cosmological parameters using the samplers described previously).
+\begin{itemize} \item Background level: The proposed EoS set a formulation that can be systematically implemented in several surveys to test for alternative theories of gravity.
+Therefore, we can find the best-fit values for the free cosmological parameters using the samples described previously.
 These values will be used for the linear perturbations.
-Performing a MCMC and Bayesian analyses in Table \ref{tab:bf_background} we reported the best fits values for the generic EoS (\ref{eq:JJE}) for the case $p=11$.
-Figure \ref{fig:contour} displays the 2D phase-space of the free parameters $(h,\Omega_{m0},w_a)$ at $68\% (1\sigma)$, $95\%(2\sigma)$, and $99.7\%(3\sigma)$ confidence level (C.L.) and the 1D posterior distributions using the individual and joint samplers.
+We perform MCMC and Bayesian analyses and report the best-fit values for the generic EoS (\ref{eq:JJE}) for the case $p=11,5,4$ and LCDM in Table \ref{tab:bf_background}.
+Figure 1 displays the 2D phase-space of the free parameters $(h,\Omega_{m0},w_a)$ at $68\% (1\sigma)$, $95\%(2\sigma)$, and $99.7\%(3\sigma)$ confidence level (C.L.), as well as the 1D posterior distributions using the individual and joint samples.
 According to the $\chi^2$-value, we find a good statistical agreement with the data density.
 In our generic EoS (\ref{eq:JJE}) we set $p$ as free parameter to find flat posterior distributions, allowing a negligible difference between $f(R)$ models.
-Figure \ref{fig:EoS} shows the reconstruction of $w(z)$ for each observable up to $3\sigma$.
+Figure 2 shows the reconstruction of $w(z)$ for each observable up to $3\sigma$.